athaeryn/leaf/README.md

 Once you've got everything in place, `leaf-collector` will just do its thing, and you don't need to worry about it at all.
 All you need to do is run `leaf` whenever you want to know the status of your repositories.
+After all, `leaf` exists to make your life easier.

 ## Contributing/Feedback

 Help make it better!
-Send me an email (<hello@mrmikea.com>) or open an issue or fork and send pull requests or something.
+Send me an email (<hello@mrmikea.com>) or open an issue or fork and send pull requests or make smoke signals or ask your grandparents how to use a fax machine.
 You know what to do.